DocPlanner/php-recruitment-refactor-assignment/README.md

-# Refactoring & Architecture Challenge - Extended Edition
+# Refactoring & Architecture Challenge

 ## It's great you're here!
 We're excited to have you at this stage of the recruitment process — and we're looking forward to seeing how you think and approach complex problems.

-This **extended** task is designed to evaluate your ability to work with AI-assisted development tools (like Cursor) while demonstrating senior-level skills in software design, architecture, testing, and business understanding.
+This task is designed to evaluate your ability to work with AI-assisted development tools (like Cursor) while demonstrating senior-level skills in software design, architecture, testing, and business understanding.

-**Note:** This is an extended version of our standard exercise.
-You have more time and we expect a more comprehensive solution.
 We encourage you to use AI tools (Cursor, GitHub Copilot, etc.) as you would in your daily work — but remember, the quality of your architectural decisions and understanding of the business logic is what we're evaluating.

 ## What we're looking for?